 Educators Need to Show More Faithfulness to Students, Families, and the Education System

-CONTENT WARNING #1: I would like to mention that I am not a Special Education lawyer or education system regulator, and I am sharing this content for educational purposes only.
-If you suspect that your disabled child/child with a disability/disabilities' legal rights are being violated at school, it is okay to get help, and I highly recommend seeking help from a Special Education lawyer and/or education system regulator who is qualified to do so.
+CONTENT WARNING #1: I would like to mention that I am not a lawyer or education system regulator.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
+If you suspect that your disabled child/child with a disability/disabilities' legal rights are being violated at school, it is okay to get help, and I highly recommend seeking help from a lawyer and/or education system regulator who is qualified to do so.

 CONTENT WARNING #2: The religious/spiritual opinions on this blog post are mine based on my own experiences and do not reflect the opinions and experiences of everyone.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 All perspectives and experiences are welcome here.